peter-can-write/notes/ds/relationen.md

 * *Antisymmetrisch*: Wenn $\forall a, b \in A$ gilt: $(a, b) \in R \land (b, a)
   \in R \rightarrow a = b$.
 Sind also beide Varianten $(a, b)$ und $(b, a)$ in der Relation, dann bedeutet das, dass $a = b$ (z.B. bei $\leq$).
-Aus Asymmetrie folgt immer auch Antisymmetrie.
+Aus Asymmetrie folgt immer auch Antisymmetrie, weil sowieso nur immer eine der beiden Varianten in der Relation ist.
 Bei Antisymmetrie ist Symmetrie also noch immer nicht erlaubt, Reflexivitaet aber nun schon.
+Die Antisymmetrie erweitert die Asymmetrie also sozusagen auf die Reflexivitaet.

 * *Transitiv*: Wenn $\forall a, b, c \in A$ gilt: $(a, b) \in R \land (b, c) \in R \rightarrow (a, c) \in R$.
 Wenn es also ein Brueckenelement zwischen zwei Elementen gibt, dann muessen diese zwei Elemente auch in der Relation sein (z.B. bei $<$, aber nicht bei $\neq$).
-Eine Relation ist also transitiv, wen zwei Dinge *nicht gelten*:
+Eine Relation ist also transitiv, wenn zwei Dinge *nicht gelten*:
    + $\exists a, b: (a, b) \in R \land (b, a) \in R \land \neg((a, a) \in R \lor (b, b) \in R)$.
 Wenn es einen Kreis gibt, muss es auch zumindest eine